funeelo/revengi-app/README.md

 *   **Blutter:** A dedicated tool for in-depth analysis of Flutter binaries.
 *   **MT Hook:** Generate MT Enhanced Hooks for advanced instrumentation and modification.
 *   **Dex Repair:** Repair corrupted DEX files to salvage and analyze application code.
+*   **Extract/View APPs:** Extract APK and view Apps informations like package name, version, signature and more.
 *   **Smali Grammar Reference:** Quick & Advanced access to Smali instruction set like their opcode, format, and description for code analysis and manipulation.
 Examples are also provided where applicable.
 *   **Local LLM:** On-Device AI chat with Llama, Qwen, Gemma & more with chat history support.
 Your data stays on your device.
 Customize `baseUrl` to your ollama instance for remote access.
 *   **Theme Customization:** Offers light, dark, and system-based theme options.